MoeYang/delayqueue/README.md

 # go-queue
-A Priority and Delay queue by Golang
+A Multi-safe Delay queue by Golang.

 #### How To Use